k0sproject/k0s/docs/autopilot.md

 #### `spec.commands[].k0supdate.platforms.*.url <string> (required)`

-* An URL providing where the updated binary should be downloaded from, for this specific platform.
+* A URL providing where the updated binary should be downloaded from, for this specific platform.
   * The naming of platforms is a combination of `$GOOS` and `$GOARCH`, separated by a hyphen (`-`)
-    * eg: `linux-amd64`, `linux-arm64`, `linux-arm`
+    * e.g.: `linux-amd64`, `linux-arm64`, `linux-arm`
   * **Note:** The main supported platform is `linux`. **Autopilot** may work on other platforms, however this has not been tested.